Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches the Automox community worklet catalog and returns specific fields (names, descriptions, categories, OS compatibility).
-It distinguishes itself from sibling tools like search_org_packages by specifying the community catalog and pre-built scripts.
+The description clearly states the tool searches the Automox community worklet catalog and lists specific return fields (names, descriptions, categories, OS compatibility, trust/availability signals).
+The verb 'search' and resource 'community worklet catalog' are specific and distinguish it from sibling tools like search_org_packages.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.